Jordan (bishop of Poland): Dating

 Polish and Czech annals offer the year 968 as the date of his ordination; some historians (in accordance with Thietmar of Merseburg) believe, however, that it should be moved about a year or two back, which seems to link him directly with the baptism of lives.
 If we accept his transfer from Magdeburg, in December 968 Jordan was present at the enthronement of the first metropolitan Adalbert of Magdeburg.

 Location

 Some have questioned if his base was Poznan at all, either suggesting Gniezno or that he did not have any permanent establishment, but only traveled with the duke's court around the country.

 About his work as a Polish bishop, we have only a generic relation by Thietmar of Merseburg of his "tireless efforts [which] induced them in word and deed to the cultivation of the Lord's vineyard."

-Jordan died approx. 982-984 [a].
-His immediate successor was probably Unger though there may have been an unnamed bishop.
+Jordan died approximately 982-984.
+His immediate successor was probably Unger, though there may have been an unnamed bishop.